ABOUT

 3. designer

-Expand tab content (not visible on public sites)
+Expand tab contents (not visible on public site)

 About KANAYA

-Takaoka Copperware began in 1611 (Keicho 16) when the lord of the Kaga domain, Toshinaga Maeda, called seven founders to Kanayamachi, Takaoka City in order to promote the prosperity of the town.
-KANAYA was born in 2011, 400 years after its birth.
+Takaoka copperware began in 1611 (Keicho 16) when Toshinaga Maeda, the lord of the Kaga domain, called seven casters to Kanaya-cho, Takaoka City in order to promote the prosperity of the town.
+KANAYA was born in 2011, 400 years since its birth.

-Based on the concept of "a brand that exists with people's rich time," we propose products that match modern lifestyles by adding designs and functions to metal castings that are carefully crafted by craftsmen.
+Based on the concept of ``a brand that exists with people's rich moments,'' we add designs and functions to metal castings that are carefully crafted by craftsmen, and propose products that match modern lifestyles.

-KANAYA products are not finished when they are purchased, but by interacting with people every day, a unique smooth feel is created over time, and the true beauty overflows.
-In other words, it is a product that lives with people.
+KANAYA products are not finished when purchased, but through daily interaction with people, they develop a unique smooth feel over time, and their true beauty overflows.
+In other words, it is a product that lives together with people.

-To that end, we strive to create products that are truly attractive to people.
+To that end, we strive to create products that are truly appealing to people.

 Metal casting technology whose beauty matures over time.

-Coloring and painting technology that creates a unique texture.
+Coloring and painting techniques create a unique texture.

-While reaffirming the appeal of Takaoka copperware, products that have realized a new design with traditional technology will make you feel that you want to spend a long time together.
+The products, which reconfirm the charm of Takaoka copperware and realize new designs using traditional techniques, will make you feel like you want to spend a long time with them.

-The "rust color" applied to many new products is one of Takaoka Copperware's unique painting techniques, and is also a color that symbolizes K ANAYA products.
+The ``rust color'' applied to many new products is one of Takaoka Copperware's unique painting techniques, and is also the color that symbolizes K ANAYA products.

-Although it has a gentle texture that makes you feel like you have been using it for a long time, it is also used for exteriors, so it is not only beautiful in color but also durable.
+It has a gentle texture that makes you feel like you've been using it for a long time, and since it is usually used for exteriors, it not only has a beautiful color but also excellent durability.

 Fusion with different materials

-At KANAYA, we are actively working on cooperation between production areas with companies that handle different materials.
+KANAYA is actively working on collaboration between production areas with companies that handle different materials.

-Leather, glass, wood.
-Please enjoy the strangeness of casting and different materials.
+leather, glass, wood.
+Please enjoy the wonders of casting and different materials.

-We propose products for people who seek freedom and new values beyond function and design.
+We go beyond function and design and propose products for people who seek freedom and new values.

-We are developing products that allow you to select functions and color variations according to your lifestyle.
+We are developing products that allow you to select functions and color variations depending on your lifestyle.

-In other words, KANAYA wants to be a brand that meets people and spends a lot of time together.
+In other words, KANAYA wants to be a brand where you can meet people and spend quality time together.

 History of Takaoka copperware

-Takaoka Copperware begins in 1611 (Keicho 16th year) when the Kaga feudal lord, Toshinaga Maeda, called seven founders to Kanayamachi, Takaoka City to promote the prosperity of the town, and this year marks the 400th anniversary.
-Initially started as an arts and crafts to be presented to the daimyo.
-After that, it became widespread in Japan and overseas as Buddhist utensils, pot kettles, vases, tea utensils, and decorative metal fittings.
-Overseas, it was introduced through the 1862 London World Exposition and the 1867 Paris World Exposition, and art copperware has established a solid position as an export product.
+Takaoka copperware began in 1611 (Keicho 16) when Toshinaga Maeda, the lord of the Kaga domain, called seven casters to Kanaya-cho, Takaoka City to promote the prosperity of the town, and this year marks the 400th anniversary.
+Initially, it started as an art and craft to be presented to feudal lords.
+After that, it became widely used both domestically and internationally as Buddhist utensils, pots and cauldrons, vases, tea utensils, and decorative metal fittings.
+Art copperware was introduced overseas at the 1862 World's Fair in London and the 1867 World's Fair in Paris, and established itself as an export item.

-Initially, iron was the main material, but from the middle of the Edo period, we expanded to alloys such as copper, tin, bronze, and brass, and aluminum, and the manufacturing technology was further improved.
-Along with this, processing technologies such as polishing, engraving, and coloring have also developed, and various expression methods have been established.
-And we have continued to develop both manufacturing method and processing technology, and we have reached the present.
+Initially, iron was the main material, but from the mid-Edo period onward, a wide variety of materials were used, including alloys such as copper, tin, bronze, and brass, as well as aluminum, and manufacturing techniques further improved.
+Along with this, processing techniques such as polishing, engraving, and coloring developed, and a variety of expression methods were established.
+We have continued to develop both manufacturing methods and processing technology to this day.

-In 1975 (Showa 50), it was first designated as a "nationally designated traditional craft", and in 1979 (Showa 54), it was designated as a production area for a specific industry.
-Year) It was registered as a "Regional Collective Trademark" by the Japan Patent Office on January 11.
+In 1975 (Showa 50), it received the first designation as a ``Nationally Designated Traditional Craft'', and in 1979 (Showa 54), it was designated as a production area for a specific industry, and the Takaoka Copperware Cooperative Association was established in 2008 (Heisei 20 On January 11, 2015, it was registered as a "regional collective trademark" by the Japan Patent Office.

 Features

-Takaoka copperware is characterized by its supple, moist and beautiful cast surface with free and delicate modeling.
-With the passage of time, the expression and feel become deeper, and the true beauty hidden in the depths appears.
+Takaoka copperware is characterized by free and delicate shapes and a supple, moist and beautiful casting surface.
+As time passes, the expression and feel will gain depth, and the true beauty hidden deep within will emerge.
 It is a craft that matures with people.

-In manufacturing, we follow the process of prototype making → casting → finishing → coloring, and in every process, the essence of the skill of skilled craftsmen is demonstrated, and by linking them, one modeling beauty is born.
-Takaoka is Japan's only production center for bronze ware, and manufactures tea ware, vases, incense burners, Buddhist ware, Bonsho, and large outdoor bronze statues (bronze statues).
+The manufacturing process follows the steps of creating a prototype, casting, finishing, and coloring, and in every step, the skill of skilled craftsmen is demonstrated, and by working together, a single piece of beauty is created.
+Takaoka is Japan's only production area of bronze ware, producing everything from tea utensils, flower vases, incense burners, Buddhist utensils to temple bells and large outdoor bronze statues.

-Casting is a metal processing method in which alloys such as iron, copper, tin, bronze, and brass, and molten metals such as aluminum are poured into a prototype to create the desired shape.
-The basic casting technology that was born thousands of years ago has not changed, but Takaoka Copperware mainly uses four techniques: green casting, twin casting, wax casting, and baking casting.
+Casting is a metal processing method that involves pouring molten metal such as alloys such as iron, copper, tin, bronze, and brass, or molten metal such as aluminum into a prototype to create the desired shape.
+The basic technology of casting, which was created several thousand years ago, has not changed to this day, but Takaoka Copperware mainly uses four techniques: green mold casting, double mold casting, wax mold casting, and sinter mold casting.
 I am.

-Among them, the green casting method puts the prototype in a wooden or metal upper and lower frame, puts sand in it, and compacts it.
-Remove the upper and lower frames and take out the prototype to make a sand mold.
-The molten metal is poured into this and cast.
+Among these, the green mold casting method involves placing the model into upper and lower wooden or metal frames, filling it with sand, and compacting it.
+Remove the upper and lower frames and take out the original mold to create a sand mold.
+Molten metal is poured into this and cast.

-There are various finishing techniques such as surface processing technology that brings out the rich expression of metal and metal engraving technology that engraves elegant patterns, all of which are the techniques that characterize Takaoka copperware.
+There are a variety of finishing techniques, including surface processing techniques that bring out the rich expression of the metal and engraving techniques that carve elegant patterns, all of which are techniques that characterize Takaoka copperware.

-Surface processing technologies include sandlasting, chemical polishing, and buffing, which can bring out the various expressions of metal such as smooth surfaces, dull surfaces, and mirror surfaces.
-There are also inlays (elephant cancer) that scrape the surface of metal and embed other metals, and corrosion (etching) that creates patterns by corroding with acid.
+Surface processing techniques include sand blasting, chemical polishing, and buffing, which can bring out the various expressions of metal such as smooth, dull, and mirror surfaces.
+Other methods include inlaying, which involves scraping the surface of metal and embedding other metals, and etching, which creates patterns by corroding with acid.

-The engraving technology uses a large number of chisel properly to create a graceful pattern.
-One of the factors that made Takaoka copperware famous is the technique of engraving, and its excellent technique was highly evaluated in the world, such as winning numerous crowns at the World's Fair in the Meiji era.
+The metal engraving technique uses a variety of chisels to create elegant patterns.
+One of the factors that made Takaoka Copperware famous was its metal engraving skills, and its excellent techniques were recognized around the world, winning numerous awards at the World Exposition in the Meiji period.

-Copperware is said to be a "craft to appreciate rust" and is the final process to determine its expression.
+Copperware is said to be a craft that appreciates rust, and it is the final process that determines its appearance.

-Skilled craftsmen make full use of various techniques to corrode metal and bring out vivid "color".
-Coloring aims to improve storage stability and beautification, and uses various materials and chemicals that have been handed down from ancient times to corrode the surface of metal and bring out the original color of metal.
+Skilled craftsmen use a variety of techniques to corrode the metal and bring out the vivid colors.
+The purpose of coloring is to improve preservation and beautification, and it uses various materials and chemicals that have been passed down since ancient times to corrode the surface of the metal and bring out its original color.

 designer